JallRex/100DaysOfCode/README.md

 - Working on Project 16.
 Basic functionality created.
 - - This project is built from scratch with no external "guide" as such it takes longer.
 - Making good progress though.

+## Day 16 (22.Nov)

+**Finished project 16!**

+-It now works (though it could be prettier and most likely a alot simpler) I attempted to go over the project and reformat many of the functions, however I ran into issues with the loadorder and getting things working 100% again, so it was kept as is with a few more functions than I'd like.